 Each type of scenario has a different name for the types of enemies the PCs will face.
 In combat, enemies are known as Adversaries.
 In exploration scenarios, enemies are called Challenges.
 Finally, in interaction scenarios, enemies are known as Opponents.

-Enemy cards have one of four ranks: mook, regular, mini-boss, and boss.
+Adversaries and Opponents have one of four ranks: mook, regular, mini-boss, and boss.
 You use these ranks to determine how many enemies you should put into a scenario, as well as handling special rules like extra Actions or hands of cards.
 Let's go through each of them to explain.

 Mooks do not draw cards; unless otherwise noted, they can only use options printed on their card.